 With that, you’ll want to make sure that your customer ID is entered into the form exactly right because, otherwise, it can lead to your response not being associated with your account, which can create lots of problems down the road.

 Another requirement is that the structure of your account has to follow Google’s best practices.
 They request that a minimum of two ad groups are created for each campaign.
 An ad group is a collection of both keywords and ads, so if you had a campaign about adopting – maybe you have one ad group that says “adopt puppies,” and you have a lot of keywords there about adopting puppies, and then there’s another ad group about adopting older dogs and then you have ads for those.
-Similarly, each ad group must have at least two ads, which allows those two ads to be split tested against each other and optimized over time.
+Each ad group must have at least one Responsive Search Ad.
 That’s another really important component of the compliance rules.

 Sitelink extensions are another requirement of your account structure.
 Sitelink extensions are little links that can appear below your ads and allow people to view other pages on your website, so, for example, if someone Googled a topic related to your organization’s work, you could have the main ad which would send them to a blog post on your website, for example, about that topic.
 And then under it, there could be additional links, maybe giving more information, maybe giving a link to your contact form, maybe giving a link to your mission, maybe giving a link to your about page, etc., so that people can dig deeper, if they want to, right from within the ad.